yct37785/One-For-All/README.md

 - `.env`

-These files are either build artifacts or app-specific secrets and should be generated per app.
+These are app-specific or generated files.

 ## 3. Open the workspace
-Open the repository using the provided `vsc.code-workspace` file.
+Open the repo using the provided `vsc.code-workspace` file.

-This keeps the entire monorepo visible in the editor, allowing you to work on:
-- The new app
-- The shared Framework
-- Shared configuration and scripts

-It ignores DevApp and any other app folders under `apps/`.
+It ignores DevApp and any other app folders under `apps/` to prevent confusion.

 ## 4. Update app metadata
 Inside your new app folder, update the following files: